Simon Verhoeven

-Simon Verhoeven (born in Munich on 20 June 1972) is a German film director, screenwriter, film producer, former actor, and occasional film music composer.
+Simon Verhoeven (born in Munich on 20 June 1972) is a German-Austrian film director, screenwriter, film producer, former actor, and occasional film music composer.

 Life and family

-Verhoeven is the son of international screen actress Senta Berger and BAFTA-winning + Oscar-nominated film director Michael Verhoeven.
+Verhoeven is the son of international screen actress Senta Berger and BAFTA-winning, Oscar-nominated film director Michael Verhoeven.

 The Verhoevens have been working in acting and directing for generations: Simon Verhoeven's grandfather Paul Verhoeven (not the Dutch filmmaker of the same name) ran the renowned Deutsches Theater in Berlin as well as the Munich Kammerspiele.
 Michael Verhoeven's sister Lis Verhoeven was a stage actress and director who was briefly married to international screen actor Mario Adorf.
 Simon Verhoeven's brother Luca is also an actor who debuted in Simon's first cinematic directorial effort 100 Pro (2001).
 The family legacy on stage and screen was captured in the documentary film The Verhoevens (2003).

+Simon Verhoeven has been married to Nina since 2023.
+They have two sons.

 Verhoeven and his father run their own production company, Sentana Filmproduktion, which Michael Verhoeven and Senta Berger founded already in 1965.

 Education

-After finishing high school in Munich 1991, Verhoeven moved to New York to study acting at the Lee Strasberg Theatre and Film Institute.
+After finishing high school in Munich in 1991, Verhoeven moved to New York to study acting at the Lee Strasberg Theatre and Film Institute.
 In his New York years he also studied jazz composition under Don Friedman, and later took classes in film music scoring at the Berklee College of Music in Boston.
-In 1995 Verhoeven got accepted at the New York University Tisch School of the Arts to study screenwriting and film directing; he graduated as a Bachelor of Fine Arts in 1999.
+In 1995, Verhoeven got accepted at the New York University Tisch School of the Arts to study screenwriting and film directing; he graduated as a Bachelor of Fine Arts in 1999.